SSierraAl/SMI-ParticleSegmentation/README.md

 ## **Introduction**

 This repository contains the main codes involved in the signal processing techniques for segmenting the signals for the SMi sensor, thinking it can be used as a basis for further research in the use of this technique for particle and cell classification.
-Additionally, if you´re interesting in the full dataset, you can contact us; we are oppening to work with more laboratories and research teams.
+Additionally, if you´re interesting in the full dataset (~1000 samples per particle size), you can contact us; we are oppening to work with more laboratories and research teams.

   ![General view](det_alg.png)